Aditya93-ai/Driver-Drowsiness-Detection-System/README.md

-# Driver-Drowsiness-Detection-System
-To build a real-time system that monitors a driver's facial landmarks through a webcam and detects signs of drowsiness — such as prolonged eye closure — triggering a visual alert to prevent accidents.
 # Driver Drowsiness Detection System

 Real-time driver drowsiness detection using MediaPipe Face Mesh and OpenCV to prevent accidents caused by fatigue.